cairo-book/cairo-book/src/ch15-01-contract-entrypoints-and-abi.md

 ### L1-Handler Entrypoints

 L1-handler functions are defined as separated entrypoints.
 They allow communication between the Starknet network and the underlying settlement layer.
-L1-handler are necessarly defined as standalone functions.
+L1-handler are necessary defined as standalone functions.

 You can learn more about L1-handler functions and L1-L2 messaging system in the [dedicated chapter][L1-L2].